ampersand-five/fast.ai-course/notes.md

     - Summing up infinite ReLU's allow you to map to anything in any number of dimensions.
 This is what neural nets do.
 The linear functions are y=mx+b format.
         - Video, lesson 3, timestamp 43:00
+- Learning Rate:
+    - Used in gradient descent.
+After you get the gradient values of the random coefficients, (negative gradients mean you should increase the coefficient, positive gradients mean you should decreaese the coefficient), you can [subtract from the coefficients the [gradient values times the learning rate]]: coeffs-(gradients*LR)
+        - Video, lesson 5, timestamp 40:00
+    - How quickly or slowly you want the model to change it's coefficient values.
+Too small and it will take forever to learn, too large and you will overshoot (diverge) the value you're trying to reach and never get it.

 - Feature engineering example: video lesson 3, timestamp: 1:04:29
 - Metric: Measuring model performance.
 Function to measure quality of model's predictions, printed after each epoch.
 Optimized for human consumption to have